keithrbennett/rexe/README.md

-                           -ms for each line to be handled separately as a string (default) -me for an enumerator of lines (least memory consumption for big data) -mb for 1 big string (all lines combined into single multiline string) -r, --require REQUIRES   Gems and built-in libraries (e.g. shellwords, yaml) to require, comma separated -v, --[no-]verbose       Verbose mode, writes to stderr
+                           -ms for each line to be handled separately as a string (default) -me for an enumerator of lines (least memory consumption for big data) -mb for 1 big string (all lines combined into single multiline string) -mn to execute the specified Ruby code on no input at all -r, --require REQUIRES   Gems and built-in libraries (e.g. shellwords, yaml) to require, comma separated -v, --[no-]verbose       Verbose mode, writes to stderr